PrincetonUniversity/lucid/examples/testbed/readme.md

 ### Running a lucid program on a physical testbed

+This note walks through compiling and running the program `wire.dpt` on the Lucid testbed.

-### Topology
+#### Topology

-The table below lists all the important details about the current Lucid testbed's topology.
-jc4:
+Here are the servers in the lucid testbed.

+**jc4**
 - ubuntu 21.10
 - 20 cores, 256GB ram
 - 1 40Gb NIC, enp5s0f0 connected to dpid 136 on tofino

-jc5:
+**jc5**
 - ubuntu 18.04 (feel free to upgrade!)
 - 8 cores, 32GB ram
 - 2 10Gb NICs:
     - enp3s0f0 (connected to dpid 128)
     - enp3s0f1 (connected to dpid 129)

-jc6:
+**jc6**
 - ubuntu 20.04 (feel free to upgrade!)
 - 8 cores, 32GB ram
 - 2 10Gb NICs:
     - enp3s0f0 (connected to dpid 130)
     - enp3s0f1 (connected to dpid 131)

-If you are not on the Lucid testbed, you can follow along with the example by connecting Your tofino to machines on ports 128 and 130 with 10G cables.
+If you are not on the Lucid testbed, you can follow along with the example by connecting your tofino to machines on ports 128 and 130 with 10G cables.

-#### Running a lucid program
+### Running the program

-This section walks through running the lucid program `wire.dpt` on the physical testbed.
-We will compile and run the program, then perform an iperf between the two hosts it connects.
+Here is how to run `wire.dpt` and perform an iperf between the two hosts it connects.

 1. on your local machine, compile `wire.dpt` from lucid to P4.
 In this directory, run
 ```make compile```